Scalingo/developers-documentation/_scalingo_api/projects.md

 * `project.name`: (*Optional*) New name of the project
 * `project.default`: (*Optional*) Set to true to make this the default project

+Note: `project.default` cannot be changed from `true` to `false`.
+To change the default project, update an existing project to be the new default one, or create a new default project.

 ||| col |||

 Example request